lpoto/discord-utility-bot/README.md

 A bot for manaing smaller discord servers.
 [invite to server](https://discord.com/api/oauth2/authorize?client_id=763366736586080257&permissions=309237712896&scope=bot%20applications.commands)

+## Features

+-   Hosting polls,
+-   Adding and removing roles with button clicks,
+-   Configuring which roles may use which commands.

+### Required permissions

+-   View Channels
+-   Send Messages
+-   Read Message History
+-   Create Public Threads

 ## Development

 For more info on developing the bot see [config](docs/CONFIG.md)